Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### QA Should Find Nothing

 * When you release your software to the QA team, they should find no problems
-* Its extreamly unprofessional to send coe that you know to be faulty to QA
+* Its extremely unprofessional to send code that you know to be faulty to QA
 * Faulty code is any code you aren't certain about
-* QA will find bugs, get ready to apologize and then figure out why those bugs managed to escapeyour notice and do something to prevent it from happening again
+* QA will find bugs, get ready to apologize and then figure out why those bugs managed to escape your notice and do something to prevent it from happening again

 ### You Must Know How It Works

 * Test, test and test again
 * All of your code should be covered with automated unit tests
-* Every single long of coe you write should be tested.
+* Every single long of code you write should be tested.
 Period
 * Code is only hard to test if it has been designed to be hard to test

 ### Automated QA